Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Very specific to songs, mentioning performance, emotion, cultural identity, lyrics, melody, and musical instruments.
-No answer contamination.
-Distinct angles.
+Both samples are specific to songs, mentioning musical elements (verses, choruses, notes, timing, sound) and impact on listeners, without using the word 'song'.

 ✅ Strengths:
 - Generally specific and relate to correct answer